suchestoncampbelllab/beautiful-jekyll/_posts/2018-11-11-BALLsusceptibility.md

 ---
 layout: post
-title: B-ALL susceptibility differs by age and sex
+title: B-ALL genetic susceptibility differs by age and sex
 subtitle: A paper from the DISCOVeRY-BMT team
 date: 2018-05-16 08:00
 tags: [B-ALL, adult ALL, gwas]